Rytis88/ic3/README.md

 Install the required dependencies: pip install -r requirements.txt

-Please edit a JSON parameter file params.json with the necessary configuration. local_folder_path should be replaced with the correct one.
+Please modify the JSON parameter file, params.json, by updating the necessary configuration.
+Replace the 'local_folder_path' with the correct path, and also update the 'parquet_directory_path' in the ic3__victims_by_age_group_unittest.py file.

+params.json parameters:
 url: URL template for fetching data.
 local_folder_path: Local directory to store the processed data.
 tables: Mapping of destination tables to the header strings to identify them in the HTML.